Identification with Christ Frees Us From the Law’s Dominion

 4 So that, my brethren, *ye* also have been made dead to the [Mosaic] law by the body of the Christ, to be to another, who has been raised up from among the dead, in order that we might bear fruit to God.

 v.4 Dead to the Law.
+Jewish believers, once under the Law, have been released from it through death with Christ.
+They are now joined to the risen Christ for the purpose of bearing fruit to God.
 In the illustration (vv.2-3) the husband dies, but in the application of the principle (vv.4-6), it is the wife who dies.
-It is not the Law that dies or is done away with, but the Christian.
 Remember, the Law has dominion over a man so long as he lives (v.1), not so long as it lives.
-We have died “by the body of the Christ” or by identification with Him in death, which has broken the Law’s claim over us.
+We have died “by the body of the Christ” or by identification with Him in his physical death, which has broken the Law’s claim over us.
 Who are we espoused to now?
 The very one that set us free.
+The believer’s relationship with the Law has ended; Christ alone now governs his walk.
+Attempting to reintroduce the Law into Christian life is not only ineffective but spiritually unfaithful—it undermines the exclusivity of our union with Christ.
 The question might arise, “is my new husband going to eventually die?”
 No. he has been raised in a manner that puts him beyond the reach of death.
 What is the purpose of this great change?
 That we might bear fruit.
+Fruitfulness now flows from this new relationship, not from legal obligation.
 We couldn’t bear fruit under law (v.5).
-Note that it doesn’t say we are risen, but that we are espoused to one who is risen.
+Note that it doesn’t say we are risen, but that we are espoused to One who is risen.

 ¶ 5 For when we were in the flesh the passions of sins, which were by the [Mosaic] law, wrought in our members to bring forth fruit to death; 6 but now we are clear from the [Mosaic] law, having died in that in which we were held, so that we should serve in newness of spirit, and not in oldness of letter.

 vv.5-6 A Practical Description of This Change.
-Instead of the Law controlling the flesh, it did the opposite: it aroused the flesh.
+Instead of the Law controlling the flesh, it did the opposite: it aroused the flesh, stirring up sinful desires.
 If we put some restriction on the flesh, it immediately rebels against that restriction (Rom.
 8:7, more follows in the rest of Rom.
 7).
+The believer has died to that entire system—both the state (“in the flesh”) and its regulator (the Law).
 In v.6 we have a summary of the principle in application to deliverance.
 The relationship with the new husband is far different from the relationship with the old.
-Jews were held under the Law, but died by identification with Christ.
-They now serve Him from the response of their hearts (“newness of spirit”), not because they are afraid of the consequences of a broken law (“oldness of letter”).
-Remember the illustration of the housemaid who becomes the bride; no longer needs a list of commandments!
+Jews were “held” under the Law, but died by identification with Christ.
+They now serve Him from the response of their new nature (“newness of spirit”), not because they are afraid of the consequences of a broken law (“oldness of letter”).
+Bruce Anstey gives a helpful illustration of a housemaid who becomes a bride.
+She once served her employer out of obligation, but now, as his wife, serves him more joyfully and fully out of love.
+So too the believer now serves Christ in “newness of spirit”, and no longer needs a list of commandments!